 2. Run the JBL Connect App

-Then, you would see a screen, showing the JBL Clip 3 and the controls you could use to change that speaker’s settings.
+Then, you would see the controls for changing the JBL Clip 3 settings.

 3. Get to the Settings Screen